Continuing Education Policies for RVTs

 Proof of Attendance

-In accordance with Rule 403.B listed above, proof of attendance (i.e. – certificates of completion) MUST include all of the following details: 1) Licensee’s First & Last Name, 2) Title of the Activity, 3) Name of Sponsor, 4) Specific Date of Attendance/Completion, 5) Total Hours Earned, and 6) Delivery Method.
+In accordance with Rule 812.A.2(a) listed above, proof of attendance (i.e. – certificates of completion) MUST include all of the following details: 1) Licensee’s First & Last Name, 2) Title of the Activity, 3) Name of Sponsor, 4) Specific Date of Attendance/Completion, 5) Total Hours Earned, and 6) Delivery Method.
 Certificates of Completion from conference attendance MUST include the total number of hours a licensee earned from attendance.

 If any of this information is not included on the Proof of Attendance, the CE activity cannot be accepted.